How You Know if You Have a Strong Strategic Plan

 We’re often asked by CEOs, “How do I know if my company has a strong strategic plan?”
 Followed by, “If my company doesn’t have an effective strategy, how the heck do we go about getting one?”

-: Make sure your leadership team is fully aligned on what the company’s top-three strategic initiatives are, and working as a cohesive group on achieving them
+Best Practice #1: Make sure your leadership team is fully aligned on what the company’s top-three strategic initiatives are, and working as a cohesive group on achieving them.

-.
+Best practice #2: Make sure everyone in your company understands your value proposition and can state it in a simple sentence or two.
 An example might be, “Our company invented the XYZ product that can save your company up to 50 percent on your energy costs during the first year.”
-Best Practice #3